HLC Board of Trustees

 Dr. Daniel Abebe

-Dr. Daniel Abebe is Vice Provost at the University of Chicago, where he oversees University of Chicago Professional Education and the Laboratory Schools and serves as President of the Charter School Board of Directors.
-He supervises the Office of the Secretary of the Faculties and the Office of Institutional Analysis and manages regulatory and compliance matters under the purview of the Office of the Provost, including accreditation.
-Dr. Abebe is a member of the Board of Governors for Argonne National Laboratory, Chair of the Board of Directors of Chapin Hall, and an ex officio member of the Board of the University of Chicago Laboratory Schools.
+Dr. Daniel Abebe is the Dean of Columbia Law School and Lucy G. Moses Professor of Law.
+Before joining Columbia, he was the Vice Provost for Academic Affairs and Governance at the University of Chicago.
+Dr. Abebe served as the President of the University of Chicago Charter School Board of Directors and the Chair of the Board of the Chapin Hall Center for Children, and was a member of the Board of Governors for Argonne National Laboratory.
+He is an elected member of the American Law Institute and also serves on the HLC Credential Lab Leadership Advisory Board.
 Dr. Abebe previously served as the Deputy Dean of the University of Chicago Law School.
-He is the Harold J. and Marion F. Green Professor of Law and Walter Mander Teaching Scholar, an elected member of the American Law Institute, an associate member of the Department of Political Science, and a faculty affiliate at the Center for the Study of Race, Politics, and Culture at the University of Chicago.
-He clerked for Judge Damon J. Keith of the US Court of Appeals for the Sixth Circuit and later worked as a corporate associate at Cravath, Swaine & Moore LLP.
-Before joining the faculty, Dr. Abebe was a Bigelow Teaching Fellow and Lecturer in Law at the University of Chicago Law School.
+Prior to entering academia, he clerked for Judge Damon J. Keith of the U.S. Court of Appeals for the Sixth Circuit and later worked as a corporate associate at Cravath, Swaine & Moore LLP.
 Dr. Abebe earned a Bachelor of Arts from Maryville University of St. Louis, a Ph.D. in political science from the University of Chicago, and a Juris Doctor from Harvard Law School.

 Dr. Rita Hartung Cheng